YongoDavid/Demo-2024-April/README.md

 Alpril-6
 i havent really given the Uderika project time , this week.
-My focuse has been on Qwasar Uppwork , for software development
+My focus has been on Qwasar Uppwork , for software development.
+But have built the structure of the admin panel for Uderika to be able to view all emails on the website.